kedro-org/kedro/README.md

 ## We're hiring!

-Do you want to be part of the team that builds Kedro?
+Do you want to be part of the team that builds Kedro and [other great products](https://quantumblack.com/labs) at QuantumBlack?
 If so, you're in luck!
 QuantumBlack is currently hiring Software Engineers who love using data to drive their decisions.
-Take a look at [our open positions](https://www.quantumblack.com/careers/current-openings#content) and see if you are a fit.
+Take a look at [our open positions](https://www.quantumblack.com/careers/current-openings#content) and see if you're a fit.